jaketangosierra/uber_data_spatial_durbin_model/README.md

 To use this, you will need:

 1. A shapefile of the sample areas (e.g. census tracts) in the region of interest.
-The attributes table should contain the relevant independent variablesfor the sample areas (e.g. median household income of a census tract, etc.).
+The attributes table should contain the relevant independent variables for the sample areas (e.g. median household income of a census tract, etc.).
 2. An Uber Developer account, and an 'application' setup, in order to get an Uber API Server Token.
 2. To update config.json, and to define `api_key`, `shapefile_path`, `shapefile_polygon_id`, and `weeks_to_run`